calvin-kimani/Ice/README.md

-## Ice Documentation
+## Ice
 Ice is a web application designed for cybersecurity documentation.
 It leverages the power of Laravel and Tailwind CSS to create an intuitive and visually appealing platform for managing security-related content.

 ## To Do
-    Documentation Management: Easily create, edit, and organize documentation related to cybersecurity topics.
+1. Documentation Management: Easily create, edit, and organize documentation related to cybersecurity topics.
 Whether it’s threat analysis, best practices, or incident response procedures, Ice has you covered.

-    Tagging and Categorization: Tag your documentation with relevant keywords and organize them into categories.
+2. Tagging and Categorization: Tag your documentation with relevant keywords and organize them into categories.
 This makes it simple to find specific content when needed.

-    Responsive Design: Ice is optimized for various devices, ensuring a seamless experience for users on desktops, tablets, and mobile phones.
+3. Responsive Design: Optimize for various devices, ensuring a seamless experience for users on desktops, tablets, and mobile phones.

 ## Installation